-Every six months, the NDIA is required to prepare a response to the Senate Continuing Order for Indexed List of Departmental or Agency Files.
+Every six months, the NDIA is required to prepare a response to the Senate Order 12 for Indexed List of Departmental or Agency Files.
 This is part of the government's ongoing commitment to give Australians greater access to relevant government information quickly and easily.

-The NDIA's indexed list of files
+The NDIA's Indexed List of Files

-In addition, the department's lists do not include files with titles that would disclose the deliberations of Cabinet.
+In addition, the Agency’s list of files does not include files with titles that would disclose the deliberations of Cabinet.

 List of Agency Files July – December 2020

 - DIA20/6378 – ILC Webinar